 Use Tech Tools To Simplify Planning

 Mood boards are fun to put together in general.
 They become even more fun when you utilize creative websites that provide simple design tools to assist with making a digital mood board.
 Piecing together a traditional mood board on a foam board can be bothersome for a couple of reasons.
 Not only is a foam board probably something you have to go out of your way to purchase, it could become large and chunky to haul around depending on the size of it.
-Consider using websites, such as Moodboard, Canva, and Invision that have a plenitude of templates to offer.
+Consider using websites, such as Moodboard, Canva, Invision, or Milanote that have a plenty of templates to offer.

 Become A Better Problem Solver

 A fully designed mood board allows you to present multiple prototype concepts at once.
 Try to design your board based around a focal point so the surrounding pieces will share the same theme, but each of them will offer a unique impression to the whole.
 The more pieces, the more chances you have at nailing your client’s vision for the end-result.

 Effective listening and exceeding expectations are key when strengthening the relationship you have with your client.
 Designing a board that directly reflects the client’s vision for a web design allows your client to feel recognized and offers them the comfort of knowing their voice has been listened to.

 Work Smarter, Not Harder